 The British Short Land Pattern Musket would be the primary arm of the Continental Marines in their early days

 Born in a Philadelphia bar called Tun Tavern, the Continental Marines- direct predecessor to the United States Marine Corps, would form under the command of Captain Samuel Nicholas.
 Commissioned by the Continental Congress to assemble two battalions of Marines, the enlistees would be armed with the contemporary muskets of their day.
-Like most Continental forces, the Marines would initially draw heavily from the British with their Brown Bess Musket.
+Like most Continental forces, the Marines would initially draw their arms heavily from the British and their Brown Bess Musket.
 There were several “patterns” of the Brown Bess in use, most differentiated by length.
-The Long Land Pattern and Short Land Pattern would be the mainstay shoulder fired weapons, with the Sea Service Pattern being implemented and issued to British Naval and Marine forces in 1778.
+The Long Land Pattern and Short Land Pattern would be the mainstay shoulder fired weapons, with the Sea Service Pattern being issued to British Naval and Marine forces in 1778.

 M1763 Charleville musket with Naval motif on powder horn (Tim Plowman collection)

-Imported in large numbers due to the tireless efforts of expert American statesmen like Benjamin Franklin, the Model 1763 Charleville would be the first “standard” U.S. long arm.
+Imported in large numbers due to the tireless efforts of American statesmen like Benjamin Franklin, the Model 1763 Charleville would be the first “standard” U.S. long arm.
 Continental Marines would duly be supplied with the M1763 as the war progressed.
-A naval version with brass fittings to limit corrosion, known as the M1766 Charleville, would be used my sailors and Marines alike.
+A naval version with brass fittings to limit corrosion, known as the M1766 Charleville, would be used by sailors and Marines alike.

 A landing party of Continental Marines.
 Their small arms wold vary throughout the war.

-The Continental Marines under Captain Nicholas would initially serve under Commodore Esek Hopkins and his First Squadron in the Caribbean.
-The Continental Marines were quite successful in their amphibious raiding, and would see action in Nassau during several operations.
-Nicholas would be promoted to major upon the Marines’ return to Rhode Island.
-December of 1776 would see the Marines attached to General George Washington’s army.
-The Marines would be added to a brigade of Pennsylvania militiamen, who coincidentally would be cloaked in similar green coats.
-The Continental Marines would fight the British regulars during the American victory at the Battle of Princeton on January 3rd, 1777.
+Initially, the Continental Marines would serve under Commodore Esek Hopkins and his First Squadron in the Caribbean.
+The Marines were quite successful amphibious raiders, seeing action in Nassau during several operations.
+Captain Nicholas would be promoted to major upon the Marines’ return to Rhode Island, and in December of 1776 his Marines were attached to General George Washington’s Continental Army.
+On January 3rd, 1777 the Marines and Washington’s army would defeat the British regulars at the Battle of Princeton.